 - A. Build each manhole to dimensions shown on Drawings and at such elevation that pipe sections built into wall of manhole will be true extensions of line of pipe. - B. Set frames for manholes, within areas to be paved, to final grade.
 In asphalt pavement, surround frames set to grade with a ring of compacted asphalt concrete base material immediately after backfilling operations are complete.
-Place asphalt concrete mixture up to one (1) inch below top of frame, slope to grade, and compact with hand tamp. - C. Storm manholes shall be constructed of precast concrete manhole sections, concrete masonry block, or concrete brick. - D. Precast Concrete Manholes - 1.
-Precast bases shall be placed on a bed of crushed gravel or crushed limestone, meeting AASHTO M 43 gradation, having a minimum thickness of three (3) inches.
-The bedding shall be compacted and provide uniform support for the entire area of the base. - 2.
-Provision shall be made for a minimum of four (4) inches and a maximum of twelve (12) inches of precast concrete grade rings between the uppermost precast section and the bottom of the cast iron manhole frame in order to set manhole cover to grade. - 3.
-No more than two lifting holes or other lifting devices shall be utilized for handling the precast sections.
-All lifting holes shall be acceptably sealed with a hydraulic cement based, fast setting repair mortar, meeting the requirements of Article 2.2 of this Section, prior to backfilling around the manhole.
+Place asphalt concrete mixture up to one (1) inch below top of frame, slope to grade, and compact with hand tamp. - C. Precast bases shall be placed on a bed of crushed gravel or crushed limestone, meeting AASHTO M 43 gradation, having a minimum thickness of three (3) inches.
+The bedding shall be compacted and provide uniform support for the entire area of the base. - D. Provision shall be made for a minimum of four (4) inches and a maximum of twelve (12) inches of precast concrete grade rings between the uppermost precast section and the bottom of the cast iron manhole frame in order to set manhole cover to grade. - E. No more than two lifting holes or other lifting devices shall be utilized for handling the precast sections.
+All lifting holes shall be acceptably sealed with a hydraulic cement based, fast setting repair mortar, meeting the requirements of Article 2.2 of this Section, prior to backfilling around the manhole. - F. Inverts shall be formed to the equivalent of half-pipes in concrete and as follows: - 1.
+Carry concrete out to the manhole wall with a slope of 1⁄2 in./ft. from the top of the half-pipe. - 2.
+The bottoms of all manholes shall be channeled to conduct flow in the planned direction.
+Channels shall be the true shape of the lower half of the sewer pipe and shall match inverts of connecting pipe at the manhole wall.